+I am particularly interested in women’s issues such as FGM, child marriage, and maternal health.
 I firmly believe real progress must be made by re-educating societies with strong cultural, religious or ethnical beliefs concerning the treatment of women, and bridging the gap between these traditions and modern-day human rights.
 The work that Safeworld carries out, I feel, plays a crucial role in maintaining awareness globally about important ongoing issues.
 Many human rights issues become high profile cases in British news, for example, for a short period of time, but then fade into the background.
 Thus, it would be easy for many people to assume these issues have been resolved, when in fact they remain a huge problem.

 I feel it is of utmost importance that Safeworld continues to provide the platform for such issues for as long as they are prominent issues.

 - SOS Syrian Children - Helping Those Still in Syria - Interview with Suzy Bochi

 - Death Row in Texas - Interview with Attorney, Kelly Hickman

 - Women in the Legal Profession - Interview with UK Barrister, Bonike Erinle

 - 'I Was Lucky' - Exclusive Interview with Zoya Phan, Burma Campaign UK

 - The Forgotten Plight of Pakistan's Women: The Aftermath of the Floods